sumonst21/sumonst21/README.md

 My strong command over **DevOps** practices allows me to automate cloud infrastructure and implement robust backup solutions, ensuring data integrity and reliability.

 Web security is always a top priority for me, and I consistently implement industry best practices to safeguard websites from potential threats.

-I have extensive experience in **cross-platform development**, utilizing frameworks such as **PHP Yii**, **Ionic**, and **Cordova** to create cutting-edge Hybrid apps.
+I'm also skilled in **cross-platform (iOS/Android) development**, utilizing frameworks such as **Ionic**, **Cordova** etc.

 As a full-time freelancer, I am dedicated to providing exceptional results and collaborating with clients to create amazing web solutions.
-If you have a project in mind and would like to work together, feel free to [get in touch](https://www.freelancer.com/u/sumonst21).
-Let's turn your vision into reality!
+If you have a project in mind and would like to work together, feel free to get in touch.

 <!-- <details>
 <summary>My top languages</summary>